mattijn/gprof2dot_magic/README.md

 pip install gprof2dot_magic
 ```

-Its dependencies `gprof2dot` and `graphviz` will be automatically installed as well
+Its dependencies `gprof2dot` and `graphviz` will be installed as well

 # usage
-Enable the magic function by using the gprof2dot_magic module on a line statement
+To enable the magic function, first load the gprof2dot_magic module

 ```python
 %load_ext gprof2dot_magic
 ```

-and then use the magic on a line statement to profile the statement as a dot graph:
+and then the profile magic can be used on a line statement as a DOT graph as such:

 ```python
 %gprof2dot print('hello world')